 Enhanced DBS Certificate Appeals Solicitor

-The DSB and the police are cautious to disclose information on enhanced DBS certificate in case they are accused of permitting someone to work in a regulated environment who then goes on to do harm.
-An overly cautious approach however has been ruled to be unfair and necessary by the courts – namely just because allegations have been made, it does not mean information, than can be ruinous to a career, should be disclosed.
+The police are often proactive when disclosing information on Enhanced DBS certificates, in case they are accused of permitting someone to work in a regulated environment who then goes on to do harm.
+An overly cautious approach however has been ruled to be unfair and unnecessary by the courts – namely just because allegations have been made, it does not mean information, than can be ruinous to a career, should be disclosed.

 Please get in touch to discuss your DBS case today.